NLP-Project-Hopper2/NLP-Project-Hopper2/README.md

   * Key takeaway is:

 **Modeling**
-* Train model
+* Establish a baseline
+* Determine evaluation metric
-* Make predictions
+* Build, fit and use models to make predictions
-* Evaluate model
-* Compute accuracy
+* Compute evaluation metrics to evaluate models' performance
-*
+* Select best model and use and evaluate on test dataset

 **Delivery**
-* Report will be in Notebook
+* Create Google Slides presentation
+* Create final notebook
 * Present via Zoom
-* Audience will be direct manager and their manager
+* Audience will be a general audience

 ### To Recreate This Project:
 * You will need an env file with your database credentials (user, password, hostname) saved to your working directory